Master's Degree Course in AREA AND GLOBAL STUDIES FOR INTERNATIONAL COOPERATION

 Course held in English

-Adequate ability to use the main IT tools (word processing, use of spreadsheets, design and management of databases, use of presentation tools) is taken for granted.
+An adequate ability to use the main IT tools (word processing, use of spreadsheets, design and management of databases, use of presentation tools) is assumed.

-The Master's Degree in Area and Global Studies for International Cooperation is not limited by number but access is determined by the Course.
+The Master's Degree in Area and Global Studies for International Cooperation is not limited in number, but access is determined by the Course.
+Enrolment is only possible after passing an interview aimed at verifying the adequacy of the candidate’ personal preparation.

-To register for the Master's Program in Area and Global Studies for International Cooperation, candidates must have:
+To apply for the Master's Program in Area and Global Studies for International Cooperation, candidates must have:

-• basic knowledge (CEFR B1 level or higher) of one of the other languages taught in the Master’s degree (French, Portuguese, Spanish, Swahili, Arabic, Hindi, Chinese, Russian);
+- basic knowledge (CEFR A2 level or higher) of one of the other languages taught in the Master’s degree (French, Portuguese, Spanish, Swahili, Arabic, Hindi, Chinese, Russian.
+Students can self-certify knowledge of the second language by exhibiting a university language exam certificate equivalent to the level required);

 L-LIN/06 LATIN AMERICAN LANGUAGES AND LITERATURES